hazmi-badrunsham/salamku/README.md

 - 💬 Real-time message exchange (powered by Appwrite)
 - ⌨️ Typewriter animation for received letters
 - 💾 Local progress saving using `localStorage`
 - 📬 Inbox to revisit your revealed letters
-- 🎧 Embedded Spotify playlist for background ambiance

 ---

 ## ⚙️ Setup Instructions